 Professional work placements are key to what we do at BU – and on many courses, they’re a required element of your degree.
 But securing placements takes time, patience and often a lot of perseverance.
 This is ultimately your responsibility, but we understand the challenges involved – and that’s why we offer a range of support to help you along the way.

-Through our online careers system MyCareerHub, the Global Talent Programme (GTP) and our teams of careers advisers and faculty placement staff, we can help to equip you with the skills and experience to stand out.
+Through our online careers system MyCareerHub, the Global Talent Programme (GTP) and our teams of faculty placement staff, we can help to equip you with the skills and experience to stand out.
 And while the experience of arranging a placement is never exactly the same for every student, following the pointers below should get you off to a good start.

 Where to begin, from your first year